buaban/lighthouse/docs/plugins.md

 ### Plugins v.
 Custom Config

-Plugins are easily shared and have a stable API that won't change between minor version bumps but are also more limited in scope.
-You might need a [custom Lighthouse configuration](./configuration.md) instead.
+Plugins are easily shared and have a stable API that won't change between minor version bumps but are also more limited in scope than a [custom Lighthouse configuration](./configuration.md).
 Before getting started with plugins, think about your current needs, and consult the table below to decide which is best for you.

 | Capability                           | Plugin | Custom Config |
 | ------------------------------------ | ------ | ------------- |